Darwin's World

 Darwin's World, created by Dominic Covey, is a post-apocalyptic role-playing game first published under the d20 Open Game License in 2001.
-Originally designed as a quick adaptation of the 3rd Edition Dungeons & Dragons rules, the game has since been greatly expanded and revised and now utilizes the d20 Modern rules.
-Several Darwin's World books and supplements have seen print, though most support for the game is still only available in PDF format.
+Originally designed as a quick adaptation of the third edition Dungeons & Dragons rules, the game has since been greatly expanded and revised and now utilizes the d20 Modern rules.
+Several Darwin's World books and supplements have been published, though most support for the game is in PDF format.
 In 2010, RPGObjects began producing game books using Pinnacle's Savage Worlds system.

 The online e-zine, Post Apocalyptic Dispatch, continues to provide short articles that support game play for both gamemasters and players alike.
 The game is still heavily supported with new material coming out on a regular basis.

 Mature Themes

 Unlike many existing post-apocalyptic role-playing games, Darwin's World is often described as a darker and more "realistic" game system.
 In specific, its use of real-life deformities and genetic diseases to portray character defects, as well as issues like slavery, racism, and drug use give it a grittier quality than most post-apocalyptic RPGs, which often have a fantastic or "comic book" feel that requires a broader willingness to suspend disbelief.